amazon-connect/amazon-connect-streams/Documentation.md

 can use the built in interface or build your own from scratch: Streams gives you the power to choose.

+## Architecture
+Click [here](Architecture.md) to view a quick architecture overview of how Connect Streams works.

 ## Getting Started
 ### Whitelisting
 The first step to using Streams is to whitelist the pages you wish to embed.